Sharon Needles: Personal life

-Needles was in a four-year relationship with fellow RuPaul's Drag Race contestant Justin Honard, better known by his stage name Alaska Thunderfuck; they ended their relationship in 2013 but remained friends.
-Needles was also in a long-term relationship with special FX artist Chad O'Connell.
-The two began dating in late 2013 and got engaged in 2015.
-They broke up in summer 2020.

 Controversies

-Needles has been widely criticized for her consistent and frequent usage of the word "nigger", with some recounting incidents where she used the word in public.
-Needles has also been criticized for use of heavy racial imagery in her show, with activists Enakai and Maura Ciseaux saying that "by employing racist language and imagery in her act, Needles may be perpetuating [a racist] environment."
+Needles has been widely criticized for her consistent and frequent usage of the N word, with some recounting incidents where she used the word in public.
+Needles has also been criticized for use of heavy racial imagery in her show, with activists Enakai and Maura Ciseaux "pointing out that by employing racist language and imagery in her act, Needles may be perpetuating [a racist] environment."
+A former Drag Race producer named Needles as one of three former queens to be "one hundred percent banned" from the franchise, in part due to her racism and other allegations against her.